-The Frozen Four is the annual semifinals and finals of the NCAA Ice Hockey Tournament.
+The Frozen Four is the annual semifinals and finals of the NCAA Division I Men’s Ice Hockey Tournament.
 This part of the tournament is played at a neutral site that is selected before the season starts.
-For the entire tournament, 16 teams participate over four rounds to crown the champion.
+For the entire tournament, 16 teams play through four rounds to crown the champion.
 The champion for each of the six conferences automatically qualifies for the tournament, while there are 10 at-large bids given out to other worthy teams that did not win their conference tournament.

-The first Frozen Four final was held in 1948, nine years after NCAA Basketball began playing the Final Four which has since become a cultural phenomenon.
-College hockey is a much more niche sport than college basketball, but hockey fans from all over the country still pack whatever arena is hosting the tournament to watch some of the most exciting college hockey of the season.
+The first Frozen Four Final was held in 1948, nine years after NCAA Basketball began playing the Final Four, which has since become a cultural phenomenon.
+The first-ever Frozen Four was won by Michigan in an 8-4 victory over Dartmouth.
+College hockey is a more niche sport than college basketball, but hockey fans from all over the country still pack arenas to watch the most exciting college hockey of the season.

-The Michigan Wolverines have won the most NCAA ice hockey championships in the history of the tournament.
-Michigan has won nine championships.
-These wins occurred in 1948, 1951, 1952, 1953, 1955, 1964, 1965, 1996, and 1998.
+The Michigan Wolverines and Denver Pioneers are tied for the most NCAA ice hockey championships in the history of the tournament, with nine championships.
+Behind these two schools, North Dakota is next, with eight championships.
 Along with having the most Frozen Four wins, Michigan also won the first-ever NCAA ice hockey championship in 1948.
-Two teams are right behind Michigan in these rankings as both Denver and North Dakota have eight championships to their name.